Campion award for excellence in official statistics

 Government statisticians hold the key to information that enables us to make informed choices: whether it's the response to Covid-19, businesses deciding where to open their next branch or parents deciding which school they’d like their children to attend.

-The past year has been particularly challenging, both for 'business as usual' and for the new statistics needed to monitor the impacts of the pandemic.
 This award, given in partnership with the UK Statistics Authority, rewards good practice in UK official statistics - focusing on meeting the needs of the wider user community.
 Civil Service World is the media partner for the award.

 About Harry Campion